-A. The Closure Orders Have Affected Policyholders Nationwide.
+The Closure Orders Have Affected Policyholders Nationwide.

-- 46. The Closure Orders are physically impacting private commercial property throughout the United States and the State of New Jersey, threatening the survival of thousands of restaurants, retail establishments, and other businesses that have had their business operations suspended or curtailed indefinitely by order of civil authorities. - 47.
-Hanover does not intend to cover losses caused by the Closure Orders as part of business interruption coverage.
-As aforementioned, Hanover denied Plaintiff's claim, even though Plaintiff was forced to close due to the Closure Orders.
-On information and belief, Hanover has denied similar claims by other Class members across-the-board, a practice which is belied by not only the express terms of the insurance policies, but also: (a) the Small Business Administration's requirement that "reimbursement" from "business interruption insurance" be submitted along with an application for an Economic Injury Disaster Loan ("EIDL") loan; and (b) America's SBDC, whose COVID-19 newsletter expressly states, "Business interruption insurance also applies if government actions cause operations to cease temporarily, which results in a loss for a firm."
+- 42. The Closure Orders are physically impacting private commercial property throughout the United States and the State of New York, threatening the survival of thousands of restaurants, retail establishments, and other businesses that have had their business operations suspended or curtailed indefinitely by order of civil authorities. - 43.
+Defendants do not intend to cover losses caused by the Closure Orders as part of business interruption coverage.
+As aforementioned, Defendants denied Plaintiff's claim, even though Plaintiff was forced to close due to the Closure Orders.
+On information and belief, Defendants have denied similar claims by other Class members across-the-board, a practice which is belied by not only the express terms of the insurance policies, but also: (a) the Small Business Administration's requirement that "reimbursement" from "business interruption insurance" be submitted along with an application for an Economic Injury Disaster Loan ("EIDL") loan;27 and (b) America's SBDC, whose COVID-19 newsletter expressly states, "Business interruption insurance also applies if government actions cause operations to cease temporarily, which results in a loss for a firm."28